 It is fascinating to see how many of the ideas emerging from Rovelli’s understanding of time resonate with our work on process ontologies.

-For instance, according to Rovelli there are no things but only events.
+For instance, according to Rovelli, there are no things but only events.
 Things persist in time whereas events simply happen.
 Rovelli argues that our world is a world of events.
 Things are just events that are for a moment monotonous.
 This counts for things like particles and electrons just as it does for cars or stones.
 Time, according to Rovelli, is something inherent to an event and not something independent of it.
-In other words, time should not be conceived of as a container within which events happen, like our familiar newtonian understanding of time.
+In other words, time should not be conceived of as a container within which events happen, like our familiar Newtonian understanding of time.
 Rather, time exists because of an ordered unfolding of events from the particular perspective of an observer.
 To introduce this ordering Rovelli refers to the notion of “blurring”.
 The blurring is a property of the perspective of an observer that enables an ordered observation.
 Events require an observer to exist and it is by drawing on quantum indeterminacy that he makes this point.
 What is more, even the particular order of an interaction matters to the event.
 Here, Rovelli gives the example of the state of an electron being different depending on whether one measures first its speed or its position.
-As if this was not fascinating enough Rovelli puts forward the idea that time itself, just like electrons, has quantum properties.
-This means, in the end, that time behaves just like a particle and will become determinate only for that with which it interacts but indeterminate for the rest of the world.
+As if this was not fascinating enough, Rovelli puts forward the idea that time itself, just like an electron, has quantum properties.
+This means, in the end, that time behaves just like a particle and will become determinate only for that with which it interacts but remain indeterminate for the rest of the world.

 Many process ontological ideas connect to this.
-Consider, for instance the process ontological conception of the event which is taken to be the most fundamental ontological unit.
+Consider, for instance, the process ontological conception of the event which is taken to be the most fundamental ontological unit.
 Furthermore, according to the process ontological stance, it is also the case that the event requires an “observer” to exist.
 This is because an event is a unit of experience (but as explained below this does not mean that it is purely subjective and thus not “real”).
 To be more precise, it is the experience of interactions culminating into a particular experience, an experience that can be distinguished as a unit of experience (see also our work “The Event: a process ontological concept to understand emerging phenomena”, which is currently under review).
 The event exists only as a unit of experience and thus requires someone or something that can experience (“experience” is to be understood in its most general meaning and encompasses mental, sensory, conscious or unconscious experience).
 From a process perspective, time is thus also not ordered according to a sequential line, flowing from past to present to future.
 Rather, the past and the future are present as a bloc.
 This is because anticipation and memories, associated traditionally to the future and the past, are simply experiences.
 And as such experiences of time are real to a particular observer (i.e. determinate) whenever and wherever they happen, but not necessarily to everyone else (where they remain indeterminate).

 Rovelli argues that the dynamics of the unfolding of an event are probabilistic, whereas the process perspective reasons more in terms of possibility spaces where rhizomatic dynamics operate and continuously reconfigure the possibility space.
 We feel that these two understandings are not incompatible with each other but in principle complementary, in that for example possibility spaces set boundaries for probabilistic dynamics.
 In any case it would certainly be interesting to explore how (and to what extent) rhizomatic and probabilistic dynamics relate to each other.